Pearson-Higher-Ed/slider/README.usage.md

 ## How to Consume in an Application

+To launch your local server use:

+  npm run dev

 See the /demo directory for example usage.

 Both the component's original source code and the transpiled UMD bundle are available in the npm installation.

 Use the source when you want to use this project as a sub-component dependency that is referenced in the JSX of your parent component.

 Use the bundled version when you want to drop in the component on your page and instantiate in a DOM element.

 ### Bundle (Simplest)

 The transpiled, minified bundle will be available in /node_modules in the component /build directory.